Bluesheep33/Palcord/README.md

   - Install [Node.js](https://nodejs.org/en/)
   - Run `npm i discord.js` to install the discord.js library (used for communicating with discord)
   - Run `npm i axios` to install the axios library (used for communicating with the palworld server)
+  - Run `npm i express mongoose` to install the express library and mongoose library (used for the local mongo database)

 ###### Set up the discord bot:
 - For the discord bot to work, you need to create a bot on the [Discord Developer Portal](https://discord.com/developers/applications)